lambdaclass/concrete/ROADMAP.md

     about; std skipped Check entirely while Elab/CoreCheck ran (H12).
 Shared predicates (`binOpOperandsAgree`) and LANGUAGE_INVARIANTS #19 gates DETECT drift; the architecture still INVITES it — three semi-independent semantic judgments over one program.
-Endgame: Check produces a TYPED AST that Elab consumes (types computed once, threaded forward), deleting Elab's re-inference and CoreCheck's overlapping rules down to genuine Core-shape validation.
+Endgame: one shared source type judgment feeds both Check's type-dependent checks and Elab's existing typed Core (`CExpr.ty`) stamping, deleting Elab's private re-inference and CoreCheck's overlapping rules down to genuine Core-shape validation.

-    Long-term architecture, not a staging bridge: Check produces a certified `TypedProgram` over a post-desugar tree whose nodes have stable identity.
-    The committed source typing truth lives in a fail-closed fact table keyed by `SourceKey` (expr/stmt/decl/param/type/module) and, for relational facts, by edges/roles, inside ONE unified interned-ID `CompilerDB` (Phase 6.5 #9) — NOT a per-IR certificate chain.
-Each IR stage still has a certificate, but the certificate is a VIEW / query-group over `CompilerDB` facts, not a separate
-    store: `ValidatedCore`/`ValidatedSSA`/`ValidatedBackendIR` remain boundary
-    tokens, but their facts live in the same `CompilerDB` under `CoreId`/`SSAId`/ `BackendOpId` keys, and provenance is native EDGES in the DB (`lowersTo`/`emitsAs`/`trapSource`), not a hand-maintained side map.
-Each fact has one owning layer; provenance is coverage-asserted and fold-unions/delete-invalidates per #8, never silent.
-The AST stays thin-in-facts but not identity-free: the one identity substrate is the unavoidable one-time cost, and it lives on the ephemeral `IdentifiedProgram` mirror, not the shared `Expr`.
-What is forbidden is silent fallback, conflicting inserts, and downstream re-inference.

-    Node ids are minted by a distinct `IdentifiedProgram` pass after desugaring and before Check, on the exact tree Check and Elab will share.
-Parser, Resolve, and desugar remain id-free; there are no placeholder ids and no lifecycle state where an id exists but is not meaningful.
-Source span/origin/provenance are separate from identity, so synthetic nodes have real ids and honest origins.
-Before `TypedProgram` is constructed, Check runs a per-family coverage assertion: for every migrated family, every relevant node/edge must have the required fact.
-Missing facts or conflicting facts are compiler errors.
+    Phase 6.5 #9 is where the architecture lands, not this phase: Core `CExpr` is already the typed IR, and the type-axis work is to centralize the source type judgment so Check and Elab stamp/read the same answer.
+Future `CompilerDB` work owns relational, provenance, evidence, dependency, and query facts when those facts are pulled.
+This Phase 14 item proves and preserves that architecture.
+The work here is to delete remaining overlapping typing judgments, prove passes preserve typed Core meaning, and ensure proof extraction / reports / backend validation consume typed Core plus relational/evidence facts rather than reconstructing source-level judgments.

+    Source identity remains useful for DB-owned relational facts, but it is not the type carrier and should not be built just to fix source typing.
+Typed Core is the type carrier.
+For migrated type families, Check and Elab must call the shared judgment.
+For migrated relational/evidence families, DB coverage checks apply once `CompilerDB` exists.
+Missing DB facts or conflicting DB facts are compiler errors.
 Unmigrated families may still be absent only while their migration flag says so.

-    `CompilerDB` substrate requirements: use a `Std.HashMap`-style implementation, not a linear assoc list; define `FactKey` over `SourceKey` nodes and edges/roles (not `ExprId` only — a pass-agreement endpoint is a parameter, not an expression); keep `insertFact`, `requireFact`, and `lookupFact` as separate APIs so conflicting writes, migrated-family absence, and optional/unmigrated lookup cannot be confused.
-Facts such as E0293 container-not-in-context, borrow conflicts, call-site/parameter pass
-    agreement, capability dependencies, and proof dependencies are edge facts, not node fields — which is *why* edge-keyed DB facts are required regardless and a fat AST cannot subsume it.
-There is no separate typed syntax:
-    `IdentifiedProgram` carries identity + shape only; `CompilerDB` is the canonical store for compiler facts.
-Implementation must avoid repeated hot-path lookups by binding facts locally within Elab/Lower (`CompilerDB` is the Check→Elab handoff, not a per-access backend oracle) and measuring lookup/scaling behavior in the Phase 6.5 telemetry and anti-superlinear gates.
+    The preservation split is explicit: typed Core is primary for node-local type facts; future `CompilerDB` is primary for relational facts such as E0293 container-not-in-context, borrow conflicts, call-site/parameter pass
+    agreement, capability/proof dependencies, provenance, evidence, and
+    invalidation.
+A proof obligation may reference both, but it must not create a third spelling of the same fact.
+This is the proof-facing form of the Phase 6.5 placement rule.

     The boundary chain should be unrepresentable-by-construction:
-    `ResolvedProgram -> DesugaredProgram -> IdentifiedProgram -> Check -> TypedProgram ->
+    `ResolvedProgram -> DesugaredProgram -> Check -> Elab -> CoreProgram ->
-    Elab -> CoreProgram -> CoreCheck -> ValidatedCore -> Mono ->
+    CoreCheck -> ValidatedCore -> Mono ->
     ValidatedMonoCore -> Lower -> SSA -> SSAVerify -> ValidatedSSA`.
 If a
-    downstream stage wants a source type, value-flow mode, capability requirement, pass-agreement decision, or resolved callee, it reads the certified fact produced by the owning stage.
+    downstream stage wants a source type, local value-flow mode, capability requirement, pass-agreement decision, or resolved callee, it consumes the owning representation: `CExpr.ty` / typed Core for type facts, future `CompilerDB` edges/evidence for relational facts.
 It may validate shape; it may not create a second source-level judgment.
 Done when Elab's re-inference code is deleted, not merely bypassed, and regressions prove the literal/defaulting, mixed-width, std-bypass, conditional-Copy, and
     capability/type-drift classes cannot be expressed through the typed boundary.
-Breaking constructor changes for identity are acceptable; the target is the best long-term pipeline, not a minimal migration.
+Future identity/DB work remains available for edge facts, but it is not on the critical path for type drift.
 14. Add the Phase 14 validation artifact: a compiler-soundness dashboard with one witness program per shipped ProofCore construct, one status per R-rule, replay commands for proved/mechanically-validated facts, and